-- 4.1 Industry standards for sterilization have developed rapidly since the last edition of this HTM in 1980.
+- 4.1 Industry standards for sterilization have developed rapidly since the publication of HTM 10 in 1980.
 British standards which existed at that time have been thoroughly revised and extended.
-New European standards now in preparation will cover not only design, construction, performance and safety, but also validation, routine testing and operation. - 4.2 British and European standards, supplemented by specific requirements for the NHS, form the basis of the guidance given in the 'Design considerations' part of this SHTM. - 4.3 The main standards for sterilizers are BS 3970 for clinical sterilizers and BS 2646 for laboratory sterilizers.
+European standards now cover not only design, construction, performance and safety, but also validation, routine testing and operation. - 4.2 British and European standards, supplemented by specific requirements for the NHS, form the basis of the guidance given in the 'Design considerations' part of this SHTM. - 4.3 The main standards for sterilizers are BS 3970 for clinical sterilizers and BS 2646 for laboratory sterilizers.